amgarton47/CS62data-structures/TextCalculator/project/README.md

 	* `public void clear()`: Remove everything from the memory.

 	* `public String toString()`: A String version of the numbers stored.
-The String should look like the memory contents output above, i.e.,
+The String should look like the memory contents output above.

+For example:

 	top number
 	next number